Public Works Administration

 The Public Works Administration (PWA), part of the New Deal of 1933, was a large-scale public works construction agency in the United States headed by Secretary of the Interior Harold L. Ickes.
 It was created by the National Industrial Recovery Act in June 1933 in response to the Great Depression.
 It built large-scale public works such as dams, bridges, hospitals, and schools.
-Its goals were to spend $3.3 billion (about $10 per person in the U.S.) in the first year, and $6 billion (about $18 dollars per person in the U.S.) in all, to supply employment, stabilize buying power, and help revive the economy.
-Most of the spending came in two waves in 1933–1935 and again in 1938.
+Its goals were to spend $3.3 billion in the first year, and $6 billion in all, to supply employment, stabilize buying power, and help revive the economy.
+Most of the spending came in two waves, one in 1933–1935 and another in 1938.
 Originally called the Federal Emergency Administration of Public Works, it was renamed the Public Works Administration in 1935 and shut down in 1944.

-The PWA spent over $7 billion (about $22 dollars per person in the U.S.) on contracts with private construction firms that did the actual work.
+The PWA spent over $7 billion on contracts with private construction firms that did the actual work.
 It created an infrastructure that generated national and local pride in the 1930s and is still vital nine decades later.
-The PWA was much less controversial than its rival agency with a confusingly similar name, the Works Progress Administration (WPA), headed by Harry Hopkins, which focused on smaller projects and hired unemployed unskilled workers.
+The PWA was much less controversial than its rival agency, the Works Progress Administration (WPA), headed by Harry Hopkins, which focused on smaller projects and hired unemployed unskilled workers.

 Origins

 The Administration created the PWA in an attempt to help the U.S.'s economy recover after the Great Depression.
 Its major objective was to reduce unemployment, which was up to 24% of the work force.
-Furthermore the PWA also aimed at increasing purchase power by constructing new public buildings and roads.
+Furthermore, the PWA also aimed at increasing purchase power by constructing new public buildings and roads.
 Frances Perkins had first suggested a federally financed public works program, and the idea received considerable support from Harold L. Ickes, James Farley, and Henry Wallace.
 After having scaled back the initial cost of the PWA, Franklin Delano Roosevelt agreed to include the PWA as part of his New Deal proposals in the "Hundred Days" of spring 1933.